jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 ---

-I'm a Ph.D. candidate in public adminisration at Florida State University. </br> I'm interested in Designing public services with a focus on equitable access, </br>
+I'm a Ph.D. candidate in public adminisration at Florida State University. </br> I'm interested in designing public services with a focus on equitable access, </br>
 psychological & administrative burden, and causal inference of data-driven </br>
 policy interventions by using behavioral, data, and design sciences </br> to support tangible improvements to people’s lives into the real world.  </br>